On the Benefits of Active Data Collection in Operator Learning: Introduction

 \section{Introduction}

 There is an increasing interest in using data-driven methods to estimate solution operators of partial differential equations (PDEs) encountered in scientific applications.
-To formally introduce our problem setting, consider $\Xcal \subseteq \mathbb{R}^d$ and a \emph{linear} PDE of the form $\mathcal{L} u = f$, subject to the boundary condition $u(x) = 0$ for all $x \in \text{boundary}(\Xcal)$.
+To set up the problem, consider $\Xcal \subseteq \mathbb{R}^d$ and a \emph{linear} PDE of the form $\mathcal{L} u = f$, subject to the boundary condition $u(x) = 0$ for all $x \in \text{boundary}(\Xcal)$.
 The goal, given a function $f$, is to find the corresponding solution $u$ that satisfies the PDE.

 Traditionally, numerical PDE solvers are used to compute $u$ from $f$.
 In contrast, operator learning focuses on approximating the solution operator of the PDE \citep{lu2021learning, kovachki2023neural}.
 Under typical conditions, this PDE has a linear solution operator $\mathcal{F}$ such that $u = \mathcal{F}(f)$ for all $f$ in an appropriate function space.
 Given a set of training samples $(f_1, u_1), \ldots, (f_n, u_n)$, the aim is to learn an operator $\widehat{\mathcal{F}}_n$ that closely approximates the true solution operator $\mathcal{F}$ under a suitable metric.
 The hope is that for a new input function $f$, evaluating $\widehat{u} = \widehat{\mathcal{F}}_n(f)$ will be considerably faster than solving for $u$ through traditional methods, with minimal loss in accuracy.